-In conclusion, clusters have thus a general low star formation activity not only because their population is old and passive but also because their star forming galaxies produce less stars than their field counterparts of the same stellar mass.
-Note however that their star formation density is similar or only slightly lower, depending on the binned parameter of choice, to that of the field because they host many more galaxies per unit of volume than the field.
-To check that this finding is really an effect of the cluster environment and not a bias of the hydrodynamical modeling, the result obtained for simulated galaxies in Horizon-AGN \citep[whose subgrid recipes we used,][]{2016MNRAS.463.3948D} is shown as a light blue dotted line\footnote{Note that the same plot at $z=0.3$ for our simulated cluster galaxies does not change the conclusion.
-Cluster galaxies have on average barely higher sSFR (+[0.3,0.4] dex) at $z=0.3$ with respect to $z=0$ but because the formation of the cluster is also less advanced at $z=0.3$.} at $z=0.3$ {in Appendix \ref{appendixB}.
+In conclusion, clusters thus have a general low star formation activity not only because their population is old and passive, but also because their star-forming galaxies produce fewer stars than their field counterparts of the same stellar mass.
+We note however that their star formation density, depending on the binned parameter of choice, is similar to or only slightly lower than that of the field because they host many more galaxies per unit of volume than the field.
+To check that this finding is truly an effect of the cluster environment and not a bias of the hydrodynamical modeling, the result obtained for simulated galaxies in Horizon-AGN \citep[whose subgrid recipes we used,][]{2016MNRAS.463.3948D} is shown as a dotted light blue line\footnote{The same plot at $z=0.3$ for our simulated cluster galaxies does not change the conclusion.
+Cluster galaxies have on average barely higher sSFR (+[0.3,0.4] dex) at $z=0.3$ with respect to $z=0$ but because the formation of the cluster is also less advanced at $z=0.3$.} at $z=0.3$ {in the figure in Appendix \ref{appendixB}.
 Since only the sSFR is available, the latter rather than the SFR of galaxies is plotted.} The difference with \citet{brinchmann04} is only about 0.1 dex where there is no resolution limit.
 This confirms that the low sSFR at all masses is really a cluster environment effect.
-Note that Appendix \ref{appendixC} shows the same figures but with transparent areas representing the standard error on the median. \\
+We note that Appendix \ref{appendixC} shows the same figures, but with transparent areas representing the standard error on the median.